-Need to know: If you plan on visiting Milan as a layover between two flights on the same day, keep in mind that Milan has two major airports: Linate, which is close to the city center, and Malpensa, which is quite far away.
+Need to know: If you plan on visiting Milan as a layover between two flights on the same day, keep in mind that Milan has two major airports: Linate, closer to the city center, and Malpensa, much further away.

-If you need to connect to Malpensa, you can take the train from Milano Centrale, but be aware that the journey will take about an hour.
-So, when planning your trip, keep this travel time in mind, and consider that you will only have a half day there, not a full day, because transportation will take up a significant amount of your time.
+So after all this travel time, consider that you will only have half a day in Milan, not a full day, because transportation will take up a significant amount of your time.

 If you’re only in Milan for one day and have luggage, you can leave it at Stazione Centrale, which has luggage storage downstairs in the Commercial Gallery, well indicated by the signs, you will find the KiPoint luggage deposit.